elabftw/elabftw/CONTRIBUTING.md

 Then answer:

-- For bugs: write a short message explaining if it's reproducible or not.
+- For bugs: write a brief message explaining wether it's reproducible or not.
 - For feature requests, simply acknowledge the request with a generic message: "Thank you for your request, we will look into it".